 The destruction of sin requires the end of sinners.
 Can sin be destroyed without destroying sinners?
 Please, can you give me a sin so I can destroy it.

-God Does Not Need to Kill to Destroy the Wicked
+God Does Not Need to Kill for the Wicked to be Destroyed

 God does not need to actively kill.
 By just withdrawing His life-sustaining Spirit death will follow.